B.A. in Elementary Education

-For those with a love of learning and teaching young minds, the B.A. in Elementary Education prepares graduates for Kindergarten through Grade 8 teacher certification.
+For those with a love of learning and teaching young minds, the B.A. in Elementary Education prepares graduates for Kindergarten through Grade 6 or Kindergarten through Grade 8.
 This age group requires teachers that are active, engaged, and continuously strive to create a dynamic classroom environment.
 Rivier’s strong, hands-on education program delivers:

 - Extensive field experience and teaching starting freshman year

 - Eligibility for certification in all 50 states, the District of Columbia, and U.S. Territories; the Department of Defense Education Activity; Alberta, British Columbia, and Ontario per the NASDTEC Interstate Agreement

 In addition to the elementary education major, students earn a minor in another discipline, and complete the New Hampshire State Department of Education Professional Standards for Teachers, which are required for certification.
 The program culminates with a 16-week student teaching assignment at a local school, which is coordinated by Rivier’s Education Department staff.